 - What risk factors need to be taken account of?

-- What strategies are available to remove or minimize any risks?
+- What strategies are available to remove or minimise any risks?

-Go to Section 6 of the Case Study to find out more about skills for risk assessment.
+Go to Dec.
+2018 – Jan.
+2019 of the Case Study to find out more about skills for risk assessment.

 c) Decision making capacity assessment skills